SNAP emergency funds ending Tuesday - NewsBreak

 Starting February 1, all SNAP households will go back to receiving their monthly benefit amount.

 DSS is encouraging everyone to go to their online portal and look up what your benefits will be.
-You can do that by clicking here .Copyright 2023 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.
+You can do that by clicking here.

 Comments / 0